 Volunteer Reviews from the Peru Community Volunteer Programme

-Why not read about previous volunteer experiences to get to know more about what you will doing when you volunteer in Peru with Globalteer?
+Why not read about previous volunteer experiences?
+Get to know more about what you will doing when you volunteer in Cusco with Globalteer.

 Free Time in Cusco and Peru

 Whether you plan your entire trip in advance or decide to wait until you get to Peru, our team in Cusco are all very well travelled and can offer advice and help in planning the perfect itinerary for your weekends or for travel before or after your placement.
 Combine your volunteer opportunities with many of the wonders Peru has to offer!

 Cusco is a beautiful city that has something for everyone; from Inca ruins and splendid Spanish colonial architecture to elegant squares and outstanding mountain scenery.
 The historic city centre is a lively hub of cafes, restaurants and bars with dozens of boutiques and markets, such as the thriving San Pedro Market.
 Many shops offer an astonishing range of unique locally made goods to take home as souvenirs of your trip to Peru.
 There are museums, galleries, churches and monasteries to visit and every Sunday sees a magnificent civil parade in the City’s stunning main square, the Plaza de Armas.

 Cusco’s Indian and Catholic traditions are frequently celebrated with street parades, live music and food stalls springing up across the city at any excuse.
 There are also some wonderful walks and hikes in and around the city centre.
 You can stroll amongst whitewashed houses and along the cobbled lanes in the Bohemian quarter of San Blas.
 Maybe climb high above the city to the Inca fortress at Sacsayhuaman and take in the unrivalled views of the city and the surrounding Andes.